-EDUCATION PROTECTION ACCOUNT
+EDUCATION PROTECTION ACCOUNT (EPA)

-The Education Protection Account (EPA) provides local educational agencies (LEAs) with general purpose State aid funding pursuant to Proposition 30, the Schools and Local Public Safety Protection Act of 2012, approved by the voters on November 6, 2012.
+The Education Protection Account (EPA) provides local educational agencies (LEAs) with general purpose State aid funding pursuant to Proposition 30, the Schools and Local Public Safety Protection Act of 2012, approved by the voters in November 2012 and will expire in December 2018.
+Proposition 55, the ballot measure to continue the increased income taxes - not the increased sales taxes - contained in Proposition 30, was approved by voters in November 2016.
+Proposition 55 takes effect on January 1, 2019 and remains in effect through December 31, 2030.
+It continues the use of the EPA as the fund into which the increased revenues are deposited for the purpose of distributing to California school agencies.
 The EPA funding is a component of an LEA's total Local Control Funding Formula amount.